ALEHACKsp/physmeme/README.md

 (like MSI Afterburner), or general windows system utilities that expose physical read/write.

 If you are in any sort of doubt about the abundance of these drivers simply go to
 <a href="https://www.unknowncheats.me/forum/anti-cheat-bypass/334557-vulnerable-driver-megathread.html">this</a> page and ctrl-f "MmMapIoSpace".
+(24 results)

 ### How does this exploit work?